jehison98/Cash_Machine-backend/README.md

 Comand to clone the repository --> git clone https://github.com/jehison98/Cash_Machine-backend.git

 ## Third Step
-Open your favorite IDE, open the repository folder and in the main route create a filde called .env

-inside the .env create a variables with this structure:

-SECRET_JWT_SEED=YourSecretSeed

-DB_USER=YourPostgresUser

-DB_PASSWORD=YourPostgresPassword

-DB_HOST=localhost

-DB_NAME=cash_machine

-## Fourth Step

-One time you have downloaded the repository and have created file .env go to yor terminal and go to the route where the repository is.
+Once time you have downloaded the repository go to yor terminal and go to the route where the repository is.

-One time you are in the repositry route execute the next comand: npm install
+Once you are in the repositry route execute the next comand: npm install

 This command will download all the dependencies so that the application can work

 ## Last Step

 When the npm install finished in your terminal in the repository route exceute this comand:

 ### `npm start`

-Finally go to your favorite browser and go to http://localhost:3000/ and you can see the app
+Finally go to your favorite browser and go to http://localhost:5000/ and you can see the app